Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 initiator-message = HMAC(token, "Initiator" || cb-data)

-HMAC() is the function defined in [@!RFC2104] with H being the chosen hash algorithm, 'cb-data' represents the data provided by the channel binding type, and 'token' are the UTF-8 encoded bytes of the token String which acts as shared secret between initiator and responder.
+HMAC() is the function defined in [@!RFC2104] with H being the chosen hash algorithm, 'cb-data' represents the data provided by the channel binding type, and 'token' are the UTF-8 encoded bytes of the token string which acts as shared secret between initiator and responder.
 The initiator-message MUST NOT be included in TLS 1.3 0-RTT early data ([@!I-D.ietf-tls-tls13#19]).

 This message is followed by a message from the responder to the initiator.
 This 'responder-message' is defined as follows: